KaneCohen/tooltip/README.md

 ## Extra

 You don't have to reinitialize plugin every time you add new elements with tooltips to the DOM.
-This plugin binds it's listeners to document, so everything will work just fine.
+This plugin binds its listeners to document, so everything will work just fine.
 However it may be a negative if you want multiple running instances with different options.